-Seneca Metropolitan Housing Authority is a Public Housing Agency in Mansfield, Ohio that participates in the Section 8 Housing Choice Voucher (HCV) program.
+Seneca Metropolitan Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV) program.

 Seneca Metropolitan Housing Authority serves Seneca County.

-As of the most recent VMS report, Seneca Metropolitan Housing Authority manages 207 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Seneca Metropolitan Housing Authority manages 194 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 22% having issued approximately 10 vouchers in the past year.
 The average voucher holder has received housing benefits for 5 years and 6 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 9 months on the waiting list1.